 Optimizing Child Vision and Eye Health

-Early detection of vision problems enables medical professionals to correct issues before they hinder normal development.
+Early detection of vision problems enables medical professionals to correct issues before they hinder healthy development.
 Infants should be able to fixate on an object soon after birth, and they should be able to track movement by the time they are three months old.
 If a child has vision problems by the time school begins, it can hinder the learning process.

 Steps to Good Eye Health